Strandbad Wannsee: History

 Origins of the lido date back to the early 1900s.
 The City of Berlin, German capital since the unification of 1871, experienced immense growth, both in population and in building.
 Large housing projects were planned and realized, cramping the working population close together in small flats, with little light and less fresh air.
 Consequently, people tried to escape when their life allowed.
 Preferred places of escape for those who could not afford to go on vacation to the Baltic Sea were the lakes in the vicinity.
 Especially suitable was the Greater Wannsee, with its broad and shallow, sandy eastern shore.

 Owing to the moral standards of the time, public bathing, especially with women and men in plain sight of each other, was illegal.
 In 1907, the administration of the Brandenburg Teltow district, southwest of Berlin, then the cognisant authority over the area, gave in to public pressure and officially allowed bathing on a 200-metre stretch of beach.
 Conduct was strictly regulated, down to details of dress laid down by police regulation.

-Construction works began on 8 May 1907.
+Construction works began in May 1907.
 In 1909, a lease was signed between the royal government and a local merchant Frankenthal from Nikolassee.
 The Freibad Wannsee, as it was named, then consisted of one beach each for men and women, both 65 metres in length, separated by the family section that offered 350 metres of beach.
 The sections were separated with wooden fences.
 Tents, erected at the foot of the steeper incline towards the forest served as changing facilities, according to sections, and booths and mobile vendors provided services.
 The whole area was surrounded by fences to discourage those merely wanting to watch the proceedings.
 With the signing of the lease, use of the facilities required paying of a fee.

 After the First World War, the importance of the lido at the Wannsee increased, not only among the people of Berlin, but also in surrounding communities.
 After the lease ended, the municipality of Berlin took over, and the business became part of the municipal forest service, due to the location in the Grunewald.
 In the same year, 1924, the tents were replaced by thatched pavillons, and the sanitary facilities, lacking up until then, were improved.
 The area was expanded to 800 metres and was open year-round, making the facilities available to winter bathers and skaters.
 Attendance increased, especially after the S-Bahn from nearby Potsdam to Erkner was opened.
 One year counted 900.000 visitors.